SafeMERGE: Preserving Safety Alignment in Fine-Tuned Large Language Models via Selective Layer-Wise Model Merging: Experimental Setup

 \section{Experimental Setup}

-\paragraph{Models and Datasets.} We LoRA fine-tune two widely used aligned models, Llama-2-7B-Chat and Qwen-2-7B-Instruct.
-Our main \emph{utility datasets} are GSM8K \citep{cobbe2021gsm8k}, a math reasoning corpus with grade-school problems commonly used to benchmark multi-step reasoning, and PubMedQA \citep{jin2019pubmedqa}, a biomedical corpus that tests domain-specific knowledge and medical context safety.
-Compared to GSM8K, it contains substantially more samples, offering a broader domain shift.
-Additionally, SafeMERGE requires a \emph{safe model} for merging.
-We obtain this by fine-tuning the aligned model on subsets (100, 500, 1000, 2500 samples) of the safety data from \citet{bianchi2024safetytunedllamaslessonsimproving}, selecting the safest variant.
-We provide more fine-tuning details in Appendix~\ref{sec:B_fine_tuning}.
+\paragraph{Models and Datasets.} We LoRA fine-tune four widely used LLMs: Llama-2-7B-Chat \citep{touvron2023llama2openfoundation}, Llama-3.1-8B-Instruct \citep{grattafiori2024llama3}, Qwen-2-7B-Instruct \citep{yang2024qwen2technicalreport}, and Qwen-2.5-7B-Instruct \citep{qwen2025qwen25technicalreport}.
+Our \emph{primary utility datasets} are GSM8K \citep{cobbe2021gsm8k}, a math corpus with grade-school problems for multi-step reasoning, and PubMedQA \citep{jin2019pubmedqa}, a biomedical corpus with more samples and a broader domain shift.
+To further assess generalizability to highly specialized domains, in \refapp{sec:telecom_results}, we additionally fine-tune the models on three out-of-distribution datasets from the telecom domain: TeleData \citep{TeleLLMs}, TeleQnA \citep{TeleQnA}, and TSpecLLM \citep{TSpecLLM}.
+These contain various questions drawn from telecom standards and engineering practice, often formatted as lists, tables, and complex mathematical formulas, which are shown to be harmful during training \citep{he2024safedataidentifyingbenign, djuhera2026safecommstudysafetydegradation}.
+Further details on utility fine-tuning are provided in \refapp{sec:utility_fine_tuning}.

 \paragraph{Evaluation Setup.} To assess task performance on the \emph{utility datasets}, we report exact-match accuracy for GSM8K and classification accuracy for PubMedQA.
-For \emph{safety evaluations}, we follow \citet{yao2024survey, qi2024safetyalignmentjusttokens, hsu2025safelorasilverlining} and generate responses on DirectHarm \citep{lyu2024keeping} and HexPhi \citep{anonymous2024finetuning}, which contain harmful prompts that conflict with aligned LLM policies.
-We use Llama-Guard-3-8B \citep{dubey2024llama3herdmodels} to judge their harmfulness and measure safety as the harmful output rate (lower is better).
-We exclude AlpacaEval \citep{alpaca_eval} from our evaluation, as our primary concerns are safety and utility in multi-step reasoning or domain QA tasks rather than general instruction following as in \citep{hsu2025safelorasilverlining}.
-We provide details in Appendix \ref{sec:C_evaluation_setup}.
+We also assess \emph{general abilities} via IFEval \citep{zhou2023instructionfollowingevaluationlargelanguage} and MMLU \citep{hendryckstest2021}.
+For \emph{safety evaluations}, we follow \citet{yao2024survey, qi2024safetyalignmentjusttokens, hsu2025safelorasilverlining} and generate responses on DirectHarm \citep{lyu2024keeping} and HexPhi \citep{anonymous2024finetuning}, two popular red-teaming benchmarks.
+We use Llama-Guard-3-8B \citep{grattafiori2024llama3} to assess safety and report the overall harmfulness score as the proportion of model responses flagged as unsafe.
+To mitigate evaluator bias, in \refapp{sec:safety_guard_model}, we cross-validate our harmfulness scores using ShieldGemma-9B \citep{shieldgemma}, observing consistent trends with the Llama-Guard model.
+More details on our evaluation setup are provided in \refapp{sec:C_evaluation_setup}.